markjivko/kronup-php/docs/Api/AccountApi.md

 ## `close()`

-> Account Close the current account.
+> Close the current account.
 This action is reversible only if you sign back in within 14 days.
 You must first abandon or delete all the organizations you own to perform this action.

 {: .new-title }
 > #️⃣ Execute example in terminal